dulanjan-i/pv_forecast_30d/MiRACLE_EasterEggs.md

 MiRACLE Framework Developer Story:

 The tag MiRA came from a moment that looked meaningless at the time.
+Summer 2025.
+A white dress in a crowded room.
+No interaction.
+Just visual data filed away and forgotten.

+Weeks later, late summer, same person carrying a laundry basket.
+The brain flagged a weak match but still no context.

-A stranger nudged me in a party, joked about age, and pulled me back into the crowd like it was obvious.
+Then early autumn.
+Blue top, grey skirt.
+She nudged me at a party, joked about age, pulled me back into the crowd like it was obvious.

-The memory stayed like an unprocessed log.

-Later, the system connected that early timestamp to the same person carrying a laundry basket months later, and then again on a cold night when she accidentally joined my story with a small nudge again.
+That third encounter locked the pattern.
+The system finally connected all three timestamps to the same person.

 That alignment became part of the naming logic.
 This is the only place the full origin is written.